 Combined Credits and Expenses

 Once enrolled in a joint degree program, students no longer pay the College of Law package tuition; instead, students pay by the credit hour for law classes and classes taken in the other program.
-Students who are receiving financial aid at the time they are reclassified to the joint degree program may be able to extend the award through to the completion of both degrees.

 Joint degree students must meet the grading standards of the College of Law and the respective graduate degree program in order to remain in good standing.
 Grades are recorded on the transcript under the college in which the courses are taken, and the combined degree is recorded after graduation.
 Students who are dismissed from either program may be able to continue studies in the other program.
 Students must satisfy the normal program requirements of the other school to receive the degree; no double counting of credits is permitted after a dismissal from one college.